 Fast-forward to Israel entering the Promised Land.
 What did God do with the enemies in Canaan?
 He left them!
 Why?
 Again, God wanted to test Israel to know them:

 [The Canaanites] were left, that [God] might test (nacah) Israel [by them] to know (yada) whether they would obey [His] commandments.Judges 3:4

 God tested the Israelites to know (or prove) whether they would obey Him.

 Hezekiah was one of the greatest kings in the Old Testament, but he failed when Babylon sent messengers to visit him.
 This evil nation was the superpower of the day and Hezekiah pridefully wanted to impress them; therefore, he showed them his nation’s wealth.
 Here’s spiritual insight into what took place:

 “Regarding the ambassadors [from] Babylon…God withdrew from [Hezekiah], in order to test (nacah) him, that He might know (yada) all that was in his heart.”2 Chronicles 32:31

 God tested Hezekiah to know (or prove) what was in his heart.

 God Tested Abraham to Know Him

 People struggle with God’s command for Abraham to sacrifice his son, Isaac.
 How could God want a father to sacrifice his own son?
 God did not want Abraham to sacrifice Isaac.
 We know that because He stopped it from happening.
-In Genesis 22:11–12a, the Angel of the LORD said:
+The Angel of the LORD said: